archethic-foundation/bridge/README.md

     }]
     ```

-  - Launch the Archethic Wallet
+  - Launch the Archethic Wallet in desktop version (Linux, Windows, MacOS)
   - Create a new account in the devnet environnment
   - [Obtain UCO from the faucet for the account](http://localhost:4000/faucet)